rickypag/whatsapp-events-bot/README.md

 ## Future Enhancements

-I would have loved to include more features, but unfortunately I didn't have enough time
+Considering the extendibility of the code, I have some features planned

 ### Planned Features
 - **Amazon Bedrock Integration**: Automatic event information extraction from images using AI